IAM (Identity and Access Management)

 resources), and accounting (tracking user activity and alerting on suspicious

-behavior); essentially ensuring the right people have access to the right
+behavior); essentially ensuring the right people have access to the correct

 information at the right time while monitoring their actions for security